isometry/platform-health/pkg/provider/helm/README.md

 ## Configuration

 The Helm Provider is configured through the platform-health server's configuration file.
-Each instance is defined with its name as the YAML key.
+Each instance is defined with its name as the YAML key under `components`.

 - `type` (required): Must be `helm`.
 - `release` (required): The name of the Helm release to monitor.